hebinet/laravel-svg-icons/README.md

 ```

-The `svg-icons.css` file should now be included in the head-Section of your Site
+Afterwards you need to add the  `svg-icons.css` file in the head section of your site.
 ```html
 <link rel="stylesheet" href="{{ mix('/css/svg-icons.css') }}"/>
 ```

-To set the color of the icons correctly, you have to add the following style declaration in your global CSS file
+In order to inherit the font color of the parent correctly you have to add the following style declaration in your global CSS file
 ```css
 svg.svg-inline--fa {
     fill: currentColor;